OpenLiberty/open-liberty-deep-dive/README.md

 This test sends a `json` request to the `barista` service and checks for a `200 OK` response.

-Re-build and run the tests:
+Start the liberty server in Dev mode:

 ```
-mvn install
+mvn liberty:dev
 ```

+Run the tests by pressing `enter`.

 In the output of the build, you should see: